-According to Medical News Today, vertigo is most common in people aged 65 or older.
-However, a car accident can cause vertigo in anyone, regardless of age.
+Vertigo is most common in people aged 65 or older.
+However, a car accident can cause vertigo in anyone, regardless of their age.

 What Causes Vertigo After a Vehicle Accident?

 Whiplash is one of the most common car accident injuries.
-It happens when your head and neck are suddenly forced forward and then backward from the impact.
-This can stretch your neck past its usual range of motion, causing small tears in tendons and muscle fibers.
+The crash’s impact causes your head and neck to be forced forward and backward.
+The sudden movements stretch your neck past its usual range of motion, causing small tears in your tendons and muscle fibers.

 Pain is the most prominent symptom of whiplash, but it can also cause vertigo.
-Damage to the nerves in your neck may affect brain signals responsible for spatial awareness, balance, and coordination.
+Nerve damage in your neck may affect brain signals responsible for spatial awareness, balance, and coordination.

-Whiplash injuries may also affect the brainstem (where your brain and spinal cord meet) and the cerebellum, which is found behind the top of the brain stem.
-Damage to these areas can affect your ability to maintain balance, coordination, posture and sensory information.
+Whiplash injuries may also affect the brainstem (where your brain and spinal cord meet) and the cerebellum.
+Damage to these areas can affect your ability to maintain balance, coordination, posture, and sensory information.

 Concussion or Traumatic Brain Injury

 Concussions are the least severe type of traumatic brain injury (TBI).
 However, problems with balance and vertigo are prevalent after a TBI.
-If you believe you have a brain injury, it’s vital that you see a doctor immediately.
-Brain injuries can worsen with time and should not be ignored.
+If you believe you have a brain injury, see a doctor immediately.
+Brain injuries can worsen with time and should never be ignored.

-A cervicogenic injury is a damage to the neck that can cause headaches and other problems like vertigo.
-The damage affects the proprioceptors in your body, which are the sensory receptors that respond to movement and position.
+A cervicogenic injury is a type of damage to the neck that can cause headaches and dizziness.
+The injury affects the proprioceptors in your body, which are the sensory receptors that respond to movement and position.

 Benign Proximal Positional Vertigo (BPPV)

 BPPV is a condition where certain head movements can trigger vertigo.
-Other symptoms include hearing loss, fever, a severe headache, weakness in the arms or legs and numbness or tingling.
+Other symptoms of BPPV include:

-Although there is no known cause of BPPV, it’s often connected to a blow to the head, such as trauma from a car accident.
+Although there is no known cause of BPPV, it’s often connected to a blow to the head, and many car accident victims suffer from it.

 Broken Temporal Bone

 The temporal bones are located at the sides and base of your skull near your temples.
-A broken temporal bone from a car accident can affect control of facial muscles and hearing and cause vertigo.
+A broken temporal bone can affect facial muscle control, hearing, and cause vertigo symptoms.